ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservers.md

    **Note**: Do not add or remove ESXi servers from the VMware vSphere Web Client.
 The changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.

 * The base platform that you ordered has 4 ESXi servers by default.
 You can expand the platform to a maximum of 32 ESXi servers.
-However, the number of the bare metal servers that you can add at a time is as follows:
+However, the number of the {{site.data.keyword.baremetal_short}} that you can add at a time is as follows:
    * For the **Small** and **Large** configuration, you can add 1 - 10 ESXi servers at a time.
-   * For the **User customized** configruation, you can add 1 - 20 ESXi servers at a time.
+   * For the **User customized** configuration, you can add 1 - 20 ESXi servers at a time.

-  You can remove the servers that you added.
+  You can remove the ESXi servers that you added.
 You cannot remove the default ESXi servers.

 ## Procedure